Exploring the SOAR (Strengths, Opportunities, Aspirations, Results) Model

 This webinar is part 3 of a series on community-centered libraries made possible in part by a grant from the Institute of Museum and Library Services.

-- Sarah Giskin, Community Initiatives Specialist, Andorra Library, Free Library of Philadelphia
+- Sarah Giskin, Community Initiatives Specialist, Northwest Cluster, Free Library of Philadelphia

 - Becky Shaknovich, Department Head, Central Children's Department and Field Teen Center, Free Library of Philadelphia